panzerdp/dmitripavlutin.com/content/posts/104-prototypal-inheritance/index.md

 ## 3. The prototype object

-In JavaScript, you can make an object *inherit* properties of another object.
+In JavaScript, an object can *inherit* properties of another object.
 The object from where the properties are inherited is named *prototype*.

 Following the example, you can make `pet` a *prototype* of `cat` and `dog`.
 Then `cat` and `dog` will *inherit* `legs` property from `pet`.